NthnOsborne/SkySnare/README.md

 # My work
 Built the developer space by kickstarting machines, configuring user accounts, and verifying network connections.
-Developed the "geo-fenching feature" which as
+Developed the "geo-fenching feature" which is not shown in the demo but allows users

 Forked from Jacob Hunter's Github Project that contained all of the publically available files from the project.